garrandall/popular-music-data/tracks/i-m-in-love-aretha-franklin.md

 I wake up smiling and shining
 (Love, in love, in love) i’m in love
 (In love, in love, in love, in love)
-Smiling like love i know where it’s at
+Smiling like love I know where it’s at
 (Love, in love, in love) i’m in love
 (In love, in love, in love, in love)
 I’m in love
 (Love, in love, in love) i’m in love
-(In love, in love, in love, in love) yes i am
+(In love, in love, in love, in love) yes I am
 (Love, in love, in love) um, i’m in love